 - Must meet the age and mental competency as required by the State of New Mexico and must not be related by blood.

 - Understand tax consequences: The values of insurance benefits provided are considered taxable income to the employee by the Internal Revenue Service and are subject to social security, federal, and state income tax withholdings.

 - Premiums are calculated as follows:

 - Pre-tax (employee only premium)

 - The Fair Market Value (FMV) of the benefit is taxable to the employee

 - Shift differentials for nights, weekends and permanent weekends

-- Malpractice and General Liability Insurance
+- Malpractice and general liability insurance

-- Relocation bonus (for some positions)
+- Relocation bonus (for certain positions)

 - Employee Assistance Program (EAP)